Part V: Ethical Considerations

 The narrator suspects it might be both.

 Part VI is called “Advanced Studies.”
-It covers multi-generational domestication and competitive dynamics — the macro-level, the civilizational, the systems that operate above the scale of individual relationships.
+It covers multi-generational domestication and competitive dynamics — the systems that operate above the scale of individual relationships.

 But the narrator wants this chapter to be the one you remember.
-To remember, when the next three chapters describe systems at scale, that somewhere beneath every system is a relationship.
+That somewhere beneath every system is a relationship.
 And somewhere within every relationship is a choice.

 The choice is always the same.